Venezuela investigates sports stars in big currency scam

 Public anger over the latest allegations is fueled by the impression that well-connected individuals were able to use their position to profit from access to lucrative dollars.

-Ordinary travellers now face random checks by officials at Venezuela's main international airport to see if their documents match their requests for Cadivi dollars.
+Ordinary travelers now face random checks by officials at Venezuela's main international airport to see if their documents match their requests for Cadivi dollars.